Klingebeil/homepage/_posts/2021-03-10-new-website.md

 {% include img-full.html id="2021-03-10-01.jpeg" alt="" info="The Money Shot" %}
 ## The Stack

-In the end, my choice fell on _Github_ Pages as a quick and easy platform after being inspired to check it out by Tom Critchlow’s piece [on his digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/) (yes, yes… let me finish here).
+In the end, my choice fell on _Github_ Pages as a quick and easy platform after being inspired to check it out by Tom Critchlow‘s piece [on his digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/) (yes, yes… let me finish here).

 _Github_ Pages uses a programing language called _Jekyll_ to weave together blocks of _HTML_, _Markdown_ and _CSS_ to static pages.
 So, it‘s not fancy and quite bare-bones, but it has a couple of neat upsides for me and my workflow: